af/turrentine/README.rst

 ------------------------------------

 Out of the box, turrentine doesn't track revisions of your content.
-However, if you'd like to be able to roll back to previous versions of your CMS pages, install the very nice ``django-reversion`` app.
-Once the latter is fully installed and configured, you'll be able to access previous versions of Turrentine CMS pages in the admin (using the "History" link in the top right corner).
+However, if you'd like to enable version tracking, install the very nice `django-reversion
+<https://github.com/etianen/django-reversion>`_ app.
+Once ``django-reversion`` is `installed and
+configured <https://github.com/etianen/django-reversion/wiki>`_, you'll be able to access previous versions of Turrentine CMS pages in the admin (using the "History" link in the top right corner).

 The Name